-During this audit, the risk register was reviewed.
+Evolution has a risk register.
 In summary, hazards associated with the operations at the site are identified via the following techniques and then risk assessed.

-- Process hazards are identified via HAZOP, Semi-Quantitative Risk Analysis and via an internal technique called Formal Risk Assessment; - Approved operational procedures contain hazards and risk mitigation measures.
+- Process hazards are identified via HAZOP, Semi-Quantitative Risk Analysis and Bow Tie Diagrams; - Approved operational procedures contain hazards and risk mitigation measures.
 Principal Hazards, i.e. higher risk tasks, also have critical controls nominated.
-These critical controls are monitored and maintained; and

-Maintenance hazards via Job Hazard Analyses and approved procedures.
+These critical controls are monitored and maintained; and - Maintenance hazards via job hazard analyses and approved procedures.
+The job hazard analyses are being converted to Safe Work Instructions.